pointarena/pointarena/README.md

 2. Open your browser at `http://localhost:7860`

 3. Use the interface to:
-   - Test models with provided test images
+   - Test models with provided test images from different categories
    - Upload your own images for testing
-   - Compare model performance with ELO ratings
+   - Compare model performance in head-to-head battles
+   - View dynamic ELO leaderboard

 ### Model Evaluator